While it’s getting legalized in more and more parts of the world…

 The acute effects of marijuana are extremely personal and in the end, you will have to experiment for yourself and find your:

 - desired mode of use: smoking, vaping (recommended!) or eating;

 - your desired type of setting.

-Tip: the most convenient and healthy way to use marijuana is to vape it.
-Check out Herbonaut’s guide on how to find the best marijuana vaporizer for your needs.
+Tip: the most convenient and healthy way to use marijuana is to vape it with a marijuana vaporizer.

 All these variables will have a HUGE influence on especially the acute psychoactive effects of marijuana on your brain.

 It gets better:

 There are definitely certain acute effects on the brain which get reported the most by studies and users under the influence of marijuana.

 So go ahead and take 1 puff of your vaporizer (yes…vaping is better than smoking, trust me) before your next headbutt battle.